The Home of Tibetan Buddhist Texts in Translation

 yepar dütsi khyil drilbu

-And on the right foot, Amṛtakuṇḍalī and Ghaṇtā.
+And at the right foot, Amṛtakuṇḍalī and Ghaṇtā.

 ཚད་མེད་བཞིའི་ཕྲིན་ལས་ཅན༔